 Switzerland is truly one of the world’s bucket-list destinations.
 Millions of people visit the country each year for the incredible mountain scenery, great hiking and skiing and sophisticated urban culture.
 Chances are if you’ve moved to Zurich — or you’re just thinking about it! — you already have a few plans for what to see and do.

 It’s even easier to experience the best that Zurich has to offer when you live in a turnkey Blueground home.
-Every one of our furnished apartments in Europe, the Middle East, and North America is designed to let you feel at home in a new city from day one.
-Our homes in 18 cities are laid out by our in-house team of interior designers, ensuring maximum comfort in a high design setting.
+Every one of our furnished apartments in Asia, Europe, the Middle East, and North America is designed to let you feel at home in a new city from day one.
+Our homes are laid out by our in-house team of interior designers, ensuring maximum comfort in a high design setting.
 You’ll also enjoy fast Wi-Fi, a fully equipped kitchen, and a comfortable work-from-home setup.One of the best things about choosing a fully furnished apartment is that you can spend your free time exploring your new city, not shopping for new dishes or bedding.
 Ready to start the adventure of a lifetime?
 Here are just a few of our favorite things to do in Zurich.

 Spend your first night in Switzerland in the comfort of your own apartment.
 You can either use your very own kitchen to prepare a simple meal, or download a must-have app like Smood or Just Eat to have delicious food delivered to your new apartment.